MiguelCastillo/koFactory/README.md

 console.log(viewModel.simple2()); //=> Will print "New property"
 ```

 * Bind ViewModel to jQuery object.
-This example shows a very simple jQuery object with a single element, but if there were multiple elements, koFactory will iterate through them and will do the appropriate binding.
+This example shows a very simple jQuery object with a single element, but if there were multiple elements, koFactory would iterate through them and will do the appropriate binding.
 ``` javascript
 var data = {
   "simple": "property"